 The Icelandic Seal Center in Hvammstangi is a great place for a quick stopover as you explore the Vatnsnes peninsula in Northern Iceland.
 It’s compact and well-laid out interior allows you to understand more about the local seals which inhabit this part of the world, and young kids will find some fun activities during their visit.
 It’s also a good excuse to get inside and warm up if you’re visiting in the colder months.

 Disclaimer: TraveLynn Family received a complimentary visit to The Icelandic Seal Center as part of our North Iceland itinerary with Hey Iceland.
 As always, these are my own words.
+Also, this post contains affiliate links.
+Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 Visiting the Icelandic Seal Centre